Originally published April 2016, revised 22 May 2018

 Loved ones – on the other side, oblivious

-As we walk the vegan path, on the other side, we are beset with the humans in our sphere of contact who are the direct perpetrators of the tragedy that affronts us.
-Some of these humans we love with all our hearts, and it hurts us deeply every day, to face the fact that these people, many of whom are exactly like we were ourselves, staunch in their perception of themselves as decent, moral people, are the very consumers whose demand is tormenting the helpless and vulnerable whom we now seek to defend.
+On the other side as we walk the vegan path, we are beset with the humans in our sphere of contact who are the direct perpetrators of the tragedy that affronts us.
+Some of these humans we love with all our hearts, and every day it hurts us deeply to face the fact that these people, many of whom are exactly like we were ourselves, staunch in their perception of themselves as decent, moral people, are the very consumers whose demand is tormenting the helpless and vulnerable whom we now seek to defend.

 Which brings me back round to the start; how to communicate that what we have become is so far removed from over-emotional naivety as it is possible for us to be; how to convey that it was in fact the removal of that naivety, the end of our innocence, and the continuous exposure to an inescapable horror that makes our emotions sit nearer the surface than before?

 We each have our own coping mechanisms; some days they work better than others.
-My own focus is on justice for the persecuted, an end to unnecessary violence, the cessation of society’s delusions of necessity and entitlement to hurt others without cause.
+My own focus is on justice for the persecuted, an end to unnecessary violence, the cessation of society’s delusions of necessity and delusions of entitlement to hurt others without cause.
 When someone mentions my ‘love for animals’ I never miss a chance to correct them.
 I am not vegan for ‘love’ of animals of any species.
 When ‘welfare‘ is mentioned, I correct the phrase.
-This is not about ‘welfare’, it’s about rights; the right of every individual to belong to their own self.
-I am not vegan because of ‘compassion’ or ‘kindness’ or any other nebulous reason to which we can each apply our own interpretation.
+This is not about ‘welfare’, it’s about rights; the right of every individual for their own life to belong to their own self.
+I am not vegan because of ‘compassion’ or ‘kindness’ or any other nebulous, subjective notion to which we can each apply our own interpretation.

 I refuse to be sidelined and overlooked as a weak-minded sentimentalist.
 I am vegan for justice.
 I am vegan as a rejection of violence.
 I am vegan because what we are doing as a species is wrong.
-I am vegan with my heart and my soul, but also with my mind, my intellect and with every shred of rationality that I possess.
+I am vegan with my heart and my soul, but I am also vegan with my mind, with my intellect and with every shred of rationality that I possess.

-I value the knowledge that I am not alone and for that, I’m grateful.
-Let’s keep each other strong because this battle is not about us, it’s about the powerless billions to whom we owe the clarity and passion of veganism.
+I value and am grateful for the awareness that I am not alone.
+Let’s keep each other strong because this battle is not about us, it’s about the powerless billions to whom we owe the clarity and passion of veganism – and absolutely nothing less.
 We’re making headway but we can’t relax for a moment.
 They are waiting in the slaughterhouses for us to change the world.